 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed Predisposition to False Memories.
+In the last section, we discussed Predisposition to False Memories.

-On this track, we will examine the influence of the New Age Self-Help talk-show culture on the beliefs of society regarding repressed memories: intuition, imagination, and hearsay.
+In this section, we will examine the influence of the New Age Self-Help talk-show culture on the beliefs of society regarding repressed memories: intuition, imagination, and hearsay.